weepy/kaffeine/README.md

 Building tests for the browser
 ----

+bin/build

 The codebase is written using CommonJS which is not natively supported in the browser.
-To run in the browser environment, the plugins need to be compiled with brequire:
+To run in the browser environment, the plugins need to be compiled with brequire.

-brequire lib browser/lib

-see http://github.com/weepy/brequire for installation instructions.
+See http://github.com/weepy/brequire (npm install brequire)